Kabul Nursing Homes

 Residents Maintain Autonomy

-This is the percentage of residents who required additional assistance with activities of daily living over time.
-High levels of needing for assistance with activities of daily living could indicate deterioration of a patient's health.
+This indicates the percentage of patients that required more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile